BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

     Another feature I built in the fall of 2022 is the ability to generate a PowerPoint presentation from a list of videos.<br><br>

     When Mitchell brought this up to people, the response was "nuclear" (in a good way).
-The feature is a button on the video uploads page that says "Generate PowerPoint".
+The feature is a button on the video uploads page that says "Download as PowerPoint".

     ![Generate_PowerPoint_Button](https://bradleyculley.github.io/images/Generate_PowerPoint_Button.png)